j-b-ferguson/relational-database-design-and-test/README.md

 * Boyce-Codd Normal Form (BCNF): A functional dependency FD X &#8594; Y where X is a key of the relation.

 The standard for this database is either 3NF or BCNF.
-The keys of the relations inferred from the minimal set of functional dependencies are {employee ID}, {customer ID}, {supplier name}, {product code}, {purchase number, contract number}, {supplier name, product code}, {purchase number}.
+The keys of the relations inferred from the minimal set of functional dependencies above are {employee ID}, {customer ID}, {supplier name}, {product code}, {purchase number, contract number}, {supplier name, product code}, {purchase number}.
 With respect to the definitions above, the relations are all in BCNF.

 <h2><p align="center">Modelling the Business Rules</p></h2>